xixmrkrispyxix/AppEx-iOS7/README.md

 AppEx-iOS7
 ==========

-This is a placeholder for the rewrite of AppRadio Extensions for iOS 7.
+Warning: This is a work in progress.
+Don't expect too much just yet.

+This code will allow the AppRadio app to keep running on the head unit while it is in the background on the phone.
+The next step is to mirror the phone's screen.

+Stay tuned...